-Last year, teachers were asked to predict students’ GCSE and A-level marks because exams could not take place due to the Covid-19 crisis.
+Quite recently, teachers were asked to predict students’ GCSE and A-level marks because exams could not take place due to the Covid-19 crisis.
 This sparked public debates about a concern that has been frequently highlighted over the last decades: teacher judgements might be biased putting students from certain groups of the population at disadvantage.

 BIPE Project results

 The findings of the BIPE Project are showing what factors primary school teachers from different countries take into account when they evaluate the feelings and attitudes about school of their students, and when they assess their school performance.
 This knowledge can help improve assessment approaches, student-teacher relationships and family-school interactions.